 - All other persons present should face the flag and stand at attention with their right hand over the heart, or if applicable, remove their headdress with their right hand and hold it at the left shoulder, the hand being over the heart.

-When stowing or disposing of the flag, DO the following:
+When stowing or disposing of the American flag, DO the following:

 Fold in the traditional triangle for stowage, never wadded up.
 The VFW offers the following instructions for properly disposing of a worn flag:

 - The flag should be folded in its customary manner.

 - It is important that the fire be fairly large and of sufficient intensity to ensure complete burning of the flag.